antor940/AFKBot/files/config.md

 			"enable": Having this set to true, will enable the Rich Presence of the Bot.
 			"text": Text to show in the Rich Presence.

+      	"owner-role-id": ID of the role that can use the Bot, messages or commands from users that don't have that role will get ignored.

 		"send-chat-to-minecraft": Having this set to true, the Bot will read all non-commands messages and send it to Minecraft.

 	"notify-users": Send a notification to Discord when a player with a username included in "list" joins.